 “…the electrochemically driven breathing response of these specific non-stoichiometric oxide films presents advantages for high-temperature actuation.”
 Swallow et al., Nature Materials DOI:10.1038/nmat4898 (2017).

-About the author: John M. Maloney received his Ph.D. in 2012 in the area of biological cell chemomechanics from MIT’s Department of Materials Science and Engineering, where he most recently held an appointment as Research Scientist.
+About the author: John M. Maloney received his Ph.D. in 2012 in the area of biological cell chemomechanics from MIT’s Department of Materials Science and Engineering, where he most recently held a full-time appointment as Research Scientist.
 He has published research reports in Nature Biotechnology and Nature Materials and holds 10 patents in the area of microfabrication and medical device design.
-As a freelance technical editor, certified by the Board of Editors in the Life Sciences, he has edited over 1,200 manuscripts, focusing on helping non-native English speakers articulate their research results with sophistication and technical precision.
+As a freelance technical editor, certified by the Board of Editors in the Life Sciences, he has edited more than 1,400 manuscripts, focusing on helping non-native English speakers articulate their research results with sophistication and technical precision.